 Boston Public Garden, located along Charles Street adjacent to Boston Common, is the nation's oldest botanical garden.
 The famous Swan Boats have returned to Boston Public Garden each spring since they were first invented in 1877 by Robert Paget.
-The business, which operates from mid-April through mid-September, is still operated by descendants of the boats' inventor.
-When winter arrives, the pond is open to ice skaters.Continue to 4 of 12 below.
+The business, which operates from mid-April through Labor Day, is still operated by descendants of the boats' inventor.
+When winter arrives, the pond is open to ice skaters.Continue to 4 of 11 below.

 Boston Tea Party Ships and Museum

 On a sunshine-filled summer afternoon, there is perhaps no better place to be in all of New England than Fenway Park, historic home of Major League Baseball's Boston Red Sox.
 Baseball fans have been energized and agonized by the exploits of some of baseball's greatest players at Fenway since 1912.
-If you can't score tickets to a Red Sox game, look into behind the scenes tours of Fenway Park.Continue to 7 of 12 below.
+If you can't score tickets to a Red Sox game, look into behind-the-scenes tours of Fenway Park.Continue to 7 of 11 below.

 Museum of Science

 Boston's museums are as good as any you'll find in the world, and the most visited one is the Museum of Science at Science Park.
-It has more than 400 interactive exhibits including my favorite—the Virtual Fish Tank, an IMAX theater, and a planetarium.
-Take the kids!Continue to 8 of 12 below.
+It has more than 400 interactive exhibits including A Bird's World, an IMAX theater, Thrill Ride 360°, a butterfly garden and a planetarium.
+Take the kids!Continue to 8 of 11 below.

 Sam Adams Brewery